React Conditional Rendering

 will render.

-Try emptying the cars
+Try emptying the brand

 Ternary Operator